maje91/colex/README.md

 and reductions over the C++ STL collections.
 We refer to transformations and reductions as _expressions_.
 Expressions can be arbitrarily combined in advance before being applied to a collection.
+To apply an expression to a collection, we first create an iterator from the collection, and then apply the expression to the iterator.
 When we apply an expression to a collection, we refer to that collection as an _input_.
 If the final expression is _not_ a reduction, it can be _collected_.
 By this, we mean that the expression is evaluated